English | Français | Deutsch | Italiano | 繁 | 简

 Like most businesses, Christie’s holds and processes a range of information about its clients and other persons who may be interested in Christie’s services.

 This privacy notice applies to Christie’s globally and explains the type of information that we process, why we are processing it and how that processing may affect you.
 If you live in California please also see our California Consumer Privacy Statement (CCPA Statement).
+If you are a resident in mainland China, please also see our Supplementary China Privacy Notice which contains additional sections that apply to you.

 The privacy notice is split into the sections listed below.
 The Glossary section explains what we mean by “personal data,” “processing,” and other terms used in this notice.